DajNJ/hilltop-git-github/README.md

 ```

 # Merge Branches
-+ We have the emergency fix ready, and so let's merge the master and emergency-fix branches.
++ We have the emergency fix ready, and so let's merge the `master` and `emergency-fix branches`.
 + First, we need to change to the master branch:
 ```sh
 git checkout master